 Best overall secured credit card for people with bad credit

-At a glance: The Home Trust Secured Visa offers more flexibility than most secured credit cards.
-You have two options: an interest rate of 19.99% with no annual fee, or a lower interest rate of 14.90% with a $59 annual fee.
+At a glance: The Home Trust Secured Visa offers more flexibility than most secured credit cards by offering you two options: an interest rate of 19.99% with no annual fee, or a lower interest rate of 14.90% with a $59 annual fee.
 You also have a say on your credit limit: Deposit $500 to $10,000 and your chosen amount becomes your limit.
-Home Trust reports payments to the credit bureaus.
+Home Trust reports payments to the credit bureaus, so responsible use of this card will boost your score.
 Home Trust is a member institution of the Canada Deposit Insurance Corporation, so your deposit is protected.

 featured